code-423n4/2023-02-ethos-findings/data/SaeedAlipoor01988-G.md

 ######### Multiple address/ID mappings can be combined into a single mapping of an address/ID to a struct, where appropriate #########

 #### Impact
 Saves a storage slot for mapping.
 Depending on the circumstances and sizes of types, can avoid a Gsset (20000 gas) per mapping combined.
 Reads and subsequent writes can also be cheaper when a function requires both values and they both fit in the same storage slot.
 Finally, if both fields are accessed in the same function, can save ~42 gas per access due to not having to recalculate the key’s keccak256 hash (Gkeccak256 - 30 gas) and that calculation’s associated stack operations.

-yieldingPercentage and yieldingAmount and yieldGenerator and yieldClaimThreshold are used together in the _rebalance function once and can be placed in a single slot.

-another case is in the DefaultPool contract, at lines 30 and 31, if we create a struct and remove these 2 mappings, this can save on gas deployment!
+about mappings, another case is in the DefaultPool contract and LUSDToken, if we create a struct and remove mappings, this can save on gas deployment.

+//200661 gas with mappings
+//197017 gas with structs

+contract MyToken {

-    // struct collateral{
+    struct AddressStruct{
-    //     uint collAmount;
-    //     uint LUSDDebt;
+        uint256 _nonces;
+        uint256 _balances;
+        uint256 _allowances;
+        bool troveManagers;
+        bool stabilityPools;
+        bool borrowerOperations;
-    // }
+    }

+    mapping (address => AddressStruct) public AddressStructs;

+    // mapping (address => uint256) private _nonces;
+    //     // User data for LUSD token
+    // mapping (address => uint256) private _balances;
+    // mapping (address => mapping (address => uint256)) private _allowances;
+    //     // --- Addresses ---
+    // // mappings store addresses of old versions so they can still burn (close troves)
+    // mapping (address => bool) public troveManagers;
+    // mapping (address => bool) public stabilityPools;
-    // mapping(address => collateral) internal collateralTracker;
+    // mapping (address => bool) public borrowerOperations;

+}

 #### Findings: